DDoSolitary/archlinux-repo/README.md

 # Limitations

-- No CDN, downloading may be slow in some regions (e.g. China).
+- Downloading may be slow in some regions (e.g. China).